dpb587/gget/README.md

 ## Command Line Usage

-Provide the repository you want to download from as the first argument.
+Pass the repository you want to download from.
 By default, all user-uploaded assets of the latest release will be downloaded.

     gget github.com/gohugoio/hugo